Woodward's revelations raise disturbing questions about Trump

 While some critics have questioned Woodward's methods in the past, his credibility of a lifetime of reporting, and the sheer volume and staggering nature of the revelations contained in "Fear: Trump in the White House," are strong arguments as to its authenticity.

+But there was also a surreal twist to his push back -- as he tweeted out denials to bizarre allegations that he used offensive language to describe his Attorney General and highlighted take downs by conservative media.

+"The already discredited Woodward book, so many lies and phony sources, has me calling Jeff Sessions "mentally retarded" and "a dumb southerner."
+I said NEITHER, never used those terms on anyone, including Jeff, and being a southerner is a GREAT thing.
+He made this up to divide!"
+Trump tweeted late on Tuesday night.

-Notwithstanding the carefully worded denials of those quoted, Woodward's revelations must raise questions about the extent to which top officials owe the public an explanation.
+Notwithstanding the carefully worded denials of those quoted, Woodward's revelations -- which he stood by Wednesday morning in the face of withering White House criticism -- must raise questions about the extent to which top officials owe the public an explanation.

 There could also be political implications from the new Woodward blockbuster.